vaab/gitchangelog/README.rst

 ``gitchangelog`` is compatible Python 2 and Python 3 on Linux/BSD/MacOSX and Windows.

-Please submit an issue if you encounter incompatibilies.
+Please submit an issue if you encounter incompatibilities.

 Installation